 My Little Eye announced the talent of the promisingly up-and-coming Welsh-born director Marc Evans.
-Evans premiered with the little seen Arthur’s Departure (1994) about time travellers attempting to snatch King Arthur and then made Resurrection Man (1998) about a gang of sadistic thugs conducting a reign of terror in Belfast.
+Evans had previously made the clairvoyance mini-series The Gift (1990), the little seen Arthur’s Departure (1994) about time travellers attempting to snatch King Arthur and then made Resurrection Man (1998) about a gang of sadistic thugs conducting a reign of terror in Belfast.
 Subsequent to My Little Eye, Evans made the ghost story Trauma (2004) and the non-genre likes of Snow Cake (2006), Patagonia (2010) and Hunky Dory (2011).
 Co-writer James Watkins later wrote Gone (2007) and The Descent: Part 2 (2009) and directed the horror films Eden Lake (2008) and The Woman in Black (2012).

 (Winner in this site’s Top 10 Films of 2002 list).